alphatangojuliett/CoupledRadioInterferometer/README.md

 Coupled Radio Interferometer
 ===========

 For using the semi-analytic, first-order, antenna-antenna coupling formalism presented in "Array Element Coupling in Radio Interferometry I: A Semi-Analytic Approach" (arxiv link forthcoming).
-A PDF version of the paper is attached [`here`](tutorials/Semi-Analytic_Coupling_Josaitis_et_al_20211020.pdf)

 ## Installation